glmars/qooxdoo-scalajs-generator/README.md

 This application generates a Scala.js facade types for the Qooxdoo framework.

+Please note that the generated delcaration file is not 100% OK and still need a few manual tweaks to compile correctly and be usable in your project.

+If you are just interested in using the Qooxdoo within a Scala.js project, better to use the project `qooxdoo-scalajs-example`.
+This project has a fully functional facade types file and also some glue so you can start right away.

+You can get it from: https://github.com/glmars/qooxdoo-scalajs-example.git

 Using it
 =========
 Simple make sure you have nodejs installed and then run it: